Amankumar229/maiora/README.md

-# maiora
+# ETL-sales-data-pipeline
-sales data from two different regions and their operations and business case
+Python ETL pipeline for sales data integration, transformation, and loading into SQLite.